 BISON Scales have a weighing capacity of 35,000 kg (77,000 lb).
 Each scale has a weighing capacity of 10,000 kg (22,000 lb).

-The Maximum Permissible Error acceptable for BISON Scales to be 'legal for trade' is ± 75 kg at 35,000 kg, which equates to a accuracy tolerance of around 0.2%.
-The actual error is typically half of this when the equipment is well calibrated with accurate test weights.
-For general container weighing applications where 'legal for trade' approval is not required, the scales can be more easily calibrated on BISON's Calibration Rig, and this results in an accuracy tolerance of better than 1%.
+The Maximum Permissible Error acceptable for BISON Scales to be 'legal for trade' is ± 75 kg at 35,000 kg, which equates to an accuracy tolerance of around 0.2%.
+The actual error is typically half this when the equipment is well calibrated with accurate test weights.
+For general container weighing applications where 'legal for trade' approval is not required, the scales can be easily calibrated on BISON's Calibration Kit, and this results in an accuracy tolerance of better than 1%.